Purpose for processing your information

 Internal bodies are the Special Educational Needs and Disability (SEND) Service, the Virtual School, the Data Team, the Family Support Service, the Multi-Agency Support Hub (MASH) Team and Safeguarding Service, the Early Years’ Service, and governance and legal services.

 External bodies are schools/academies (previous, current and applied for), other councils or boroughs and the police.
-Central government bodies comprising of the Department for Education, the Local Government Ombudsmen and the Office of the School Adjudicator; the Home Office and the Department of Work and Pensions.
+Central government bodies comprising of the Department for Education, the Local Government Ombudsmen and the Office of the School Adjudicator; the Home Office and the Department of Work and Pensions, Translation and Interpretation service.